mila-iqia/covid_p2p_risk_prediction/README.md

 ```
 python train.py exp/MY-CTT-EXPERIMENT-0 --inherit base_config/CTT-0
 ```
+where `MY-CTT-EXPERIMENT-0` is the _experiment directory_ and you may call it anything that makes sense to you.

-This will start training on a GPU, if available.
-If you want to use a CPU instead, append  `--config.device cpu` to the above command.
+The above command will start training a transformer model on a GPU if available, and dump the tensorboard logs in `exp/MY-CTT-EXPERIMENT-0/Logs`.
+If you have set up [Weights and Biases](https://www.wandb.com/), simply append `--config.wandb.use True` to the command.
+If you do not want to use GPU even if you have one available, append `--config.device cpu`.

+To get a sense of the hyperparameters you can tune, take a look inside `base_configs/CTT-0/Configurations/train_config.yml`.

 ### Train your own model